 Ponytail Falls, Tully

 Located along the Tully River, you have two ways to reach the beautiful Ponytail Falls – Drive or raft.
 If you’re driving, follow the river downstream from Cardstone Weir and look out for the number 11 painted on the road.
-If you’re taking the more adrenaline-pumping approach, book a full-day white-water rafting tour with Raging Thunder Adventures and admire the falls as you tuck into a BBQ lunch on the embankment overlooking this single drop waterfall between rapids.
+If you’re taking the more adrenaline-pumping approach, book a white-water rafting tour with RNR White Water Rafting and admire the falls as you tuck into a BBQ lunch on the embankment overlooking this single drop waterfall between rapids.

 Lace up your hiking boots and get ready for unparalleled views over the Wet Tropics World Heritage Area.
 Accessed via the Old Cairns Track, Windin Falls is a well-deserved reward following a 90min hike each way.